With a bit of discipline, we can make a factual business case for a large-scale refactoring that business people won’t resist.

 If not, we’ll unfortunately need to do a bit of manual time tracking for a while.
 It should be fine to cover a few days, and extrapolate for a longer period.
 Unbelievably, some people made time tracking fun by using Lego Blocks!

-Next time you go through this meeting, we’ll need to estimate these tasks twice.
+Next time we go through this meeting, we’ll need to estimate these tasks twice.

 - Do a normal estimation